garylin2099/facial_exprsn_recognition_CNN/README.md

 ![image example](/img/eg_img.png)

 ### Architecture
-Lighter but faster VGG19 structure with fewer than original filters at each layer.
-We also add batch normalization and dropout layer to the VGG19 structure.
+Lighter but faster VGG19 structure.
+We also add batch normalization and dropout layer to the VGG19 structure to improve the performance.

 ![CNN architecture](/img/archtct.png)